Dr. Mark Cullinane (Postdoctoral Researcher)

 T: 353 (0)21 021-4902836

-Nicola Maxwell is National Project Co-Coordinator on the GENOVATE project (2015-17) and is currently Project Officer on the Safe(r)Space project.
+Nicola Maxwell was National Project Co-Coordinator on the GENOVATE project (2015-17) and is currently Project Officer on the Safe(r)Space project.

 Dr. Orla McGarry is a Post-Doctoral researcher on the YMobility project, a Horizon 2020 research project that examines youth migration and mobility within the EU.
 In this capacity she contributes to innovative and in-depth analysis of migratory strategies and outcomes for migrant youth as well as investigating the impact of migration on the sending and receiving societies.